Eliot-Roxbergh/notes_pinephone/README.md

 Pinephone has hw switches to disable mic / headphones / camera 1 / camera 2 / wifi / cellular modem.

-I do not think firmware and required apps are 100% open-source?
-And for instance, regarding Pinephone Pro "_ppp-cam app itself will stay closed source_" [1]

 Note that, in general, stock Linux does not have the same application sandboxing as e.g. Android.

 If you have the pin code, you're root... ops!